Decision Points

 Trail running and hiking

-Merino-led blends are still the premium answer because they handle comfort, odor, and temperature swings better than most synthetic-only options.
-If your price band is more constrained, a nylon-reinforced merino blend often gives the strongest compromise.
+Merino-led blends are worth testing because they handle comfort, odor, and temperature swings better than many synthetic-only options.
+If your price band is more constrained, a nylon-reinforced merino blend can protect wear life while keeping the outdoor feel.

 Field sports and team programs